UHAXM1/Quantum/README.md

-# Automatic qBittorent Port Updater for ProtonVPN
+# Automatic qBittorrent Port Updater for ProtonVPN

-This application will monitor the Windows ProtonVPN client log files for port changes and pass them via the qBittorrent WebUI
+This application will monitor the Windows ProtonVPN client log files for port changes and pass them via the qBittorrent WebUI.

 Uses the qBittorrent-net-client library found here https://github.com/fedarovich/qbittorrent-net-client